JuliaRheology/RHEOS.jl/README.md

 [![License](https://img.shields.io/badge/License-MIT-ff69b2.svg?style=flat)](LICENSE.md)

 # RHEOS - RHEology, Open-Source

-*A suite of tools for analysing rheology data.*
+## Overview
+RHEOS, an abbreviation of Rheology Open Source, is a software package written in the Julia programming language that provides tools for analyzing rheological data.
+Features include:

 - Stress/Strain/Time data can be easily be fitted to a viscoelastic model